A good night’s sleep

 Read a book, take a bath, take a slow wander around your garden.
 Do something that will quiet your mind and take you away from your day.
 Make tomorrows breakfast (overnight oats) or lunch for the family.
 Take your time and be relaxed while you are doing it.
 Meditate for a while to gentle music.
 Do anything that takes you away from the TV or any stressful thoughts.
 If you are thinking of things you should do, write a list and get them out of your head before you go to bed.

-Nothing is more important than your mental and physical health and avoiding sleep for the next TV show is a very poor way of respecting yourself.
+<p>Nothing is more important than your mental and physical health.
+Avoiding sleep for the next TV show is a very poor way of respecting yourself.
 Nearly everyone has the ability to either record shows or download them.
 Fear of missing out is not an excuse to use for getting less sleep.
-If your friends will talk about the latest episode that you simply can’t miss, either plan it into your evening or tell them what you are doing with your sleep and ask them not to talk about the show when you are around.
+Plan your sleep into your evening.
+Make sure you have time to watch TV.
+Tell your friends and family you are organising your sleep patterns.

-One of the biggest hurdles I have overcome when working on my sleep pattern is my anger or frustration with not sleeping.
-If I woke and heard the birds and couldn’t get back to sleep I would blame them, or a snoring husband or dog, or the wind, or central heating.
+One of the biggest hurdles I have overcome is my anger or frustration with not sleeping.
+If I woke and couldn’t get back to sleep I would blame everything else.
+A snoring husband or dog, or the wind, or central heating.
 You name it, it was never my ‘fault’.
 But it was.
-Getting angry at something waking me up (which could have been a coincidence to me just waking up early), just promoted my inability to get back to sleep.
+Getting angry at being awake just stopped me getting back to sleep.

 Now I tell myself that I am going to get back to sleep.
 If my mind starts to wander, I ask my brain to remind me in the morning.
 It sounds proper bonkers but it works.
-I know that nothing has woken me up maliciously – the birds or dogs aren’t waking me out of some kind of spite, so I let that go.
-If the dog wants to go out, I trundle downstairs, let them out and go back to bed, knowing that I will sleep as soon as I get under the duvet.
-That never happened when I was angry at them for waking up or angry at my husband for not getting up.
+The birds or dogs aren’t waking me out of some kind of spite.
+If the dog wants to go out, I trundle downstairs, let him out and go back to bed.
+I trust that I will sleep as soon as I get under the duvet.
+That never happened when I was angry at them.
 Now I just let it go.
 It was a small blip in my sleep cycle but I can get back into it.
+Now I have a good night’s sleep.

 Don’t get me wrong, it takes time to get this mind-set right and some days I don’t quite make it but 90% of the time I do.
 I sleep better, am less angry at the world and wake in a much better mood.
 I have also noticed that my alertness and concentration is better so there are real benefits to my efforts.

 Try to avoid alcohol as a sleep encourager.
-It doesn’t put you into a natural sleep and you are less likely to get to REM sleep which is what you are aiming for.
+It doesn’t put you into a natural sleep and you are less likely to get to REM slee.
 Try a warm drink of camomile tea, milk or a Horlicks if you can drink before bed.

 Jayne Jones